bitfocus/companion-module-thelightingcontroller/HELP.md

 - **Match fader value** : Will set the button color when the specified fader's value matches a specific value to within the specified tolerance.
 - **Fade with fader value** : Will fade the background color of the button based on the fader's value.
 - **Timeline play/pause** : Changes the timeline play/pause to the correct icon.
+- **Sets the BPM Tap button state** : Updates the current beat icon on a button.